holochain/docs-pages/src/create-new-app.md

-# Create a new app
+# Create a New App
-These are the command you will need when creating a new application.
+These are the commands you will need when creating a new application.

 ### Initialize a new app
-Make sure you have completed the [install guide](install).
+Make sure you have completed the [Install Guide](../install).

 Enter the `nix-shell`
 ```